 WHAT IS DEUTENOMICS?

 Hydrogen, the smallest element on the periodic table, contains a single positively charged proton and an electron.
-Nobel Laureate Albert Szent-Györgyi stated that life is about recycling protons, the more effectively they move, the more efficient our bodies function.
+Nobel Laureate Albert Szent-Györgyi stated that “life is about recycling protons, the more effectively they move, the more efficient our bodies function”.

-Deuterium is a stable isotope of hydrogen.
+Deuterium is the stable isotope of hydrogen.
 An isotope is a different form of the element with the same atomic number (protons) but with different atomic mass (neutrons) and properties.
-In addition to a proton, the deuterium atom contains a neutron, making it twice as heavy and the nucleus twice the size of that in a hydrogen atom.
+In addition to a proton, the deuterium atom contains a neutron, making it twice as heavy and the nucleus occupies twice the size of that in a hydrogen atom.
 This is the largest difference in isotope chemistry and biology as it doubles the weight by 100%.

 Deuterium is present in all water at varying concentrations which have steadily increased over time.
 On average, most drinking water contains ~150 deuterium atoms per 1 million hydrogen atoms or 150 parts per million (ppm).
+Oceanic water is 155.6 ppm.

-Up to 70% of the human body consists of water.
+Up to ~70% of the human body consists of water.
 The deuterium content in this water is ~0.015%.
 In quantitative content (atomic percents), it takes 12th place among chemical elements that compose human bodies.
 In this respect, deuterium may be classified as a microelement among which it takes the first place as the content of such microelements as copper, iron, zinc, molybdenum or manganese in the organism is tenfold and hundredfold less than that of deuterium.

 If we compare this to other elements found in the body, it is quite significant: